aws-samples/aws-stm32-ml-at-edge-accelerator/README.md

   1. Create a new secret for your ST password
       1. Repeat the previous step but with the following secret name `ST_DEVCLOUD_PASSWORD_SECRET` run the following commands
+- In your AWS Account that will host the Iot Stack (if different) [enable AWS IAM Identity Center and create a user for yourself](https://console.aws.amazon.com/singlesignon/identity/home)
 - Bootstrap your account (each account if more than one) with the following command replacing your account and region placeholders
   ```
   npx cdk bootstrap aws://<ACCOUNT-NUMBER>/<REGION> --toolkit-stack-name CDKToolkit-StMicro --qualifier stmicro